ncbarber/WikipediaRevisionsReporter/ProjectReport.md

 ## Challenge #3 Complete

 For this challange, in order to remove the loop I used steam() which was something I haven't done before!
+This was definetly a new challenge for me, but it was something that with some reading, I was able to find a way for it to make sense.
 From what I was able to find in helping me through this, I would have to map the steam.
 Since we have the RevisionFormatter, I was able to use this to format the revisions at a new line.
 This map was used to collect and join within the Collectors class.
 I put this all into an outputArea as a text and it was good to go!